purvasingh96/AI-for-Trading/Term 1/1. Stock Prices/Readme.md

 * Opening price is where the first trade of the day to take place.
 There might be a gap from last day's closing price due to pre-market trading or trading in other markets.
 * High-Low captures the movement of the stocks

+## Volume
+Another valuable metric is the number of shares traded over a period of time known as *Volume*.
+Sum of *unit_price times volume* gives an accurate description of total amount of money moving around.
+Volume can also decide how sharply the price may rise or fall.<br>
+In general:<br>
+* *large volume of buy order tends to increased stock price*.
+* *large volume of net sell orders tends to decreased stock price*.

+### Intraday Volume
+Stocks that are of active interest will see a lot of trading at the begining of the day.
+All the investors engage in a process called *price discovery* where they analyze all the new information gathered since the previous day's market close.
+This process of *price discovery* helps buyers and sellers agree on a mutually accpetable market price value for the stock.<br>

+Then the volume falls as the day proceeds.<br>
+Finally, towards the end of the trading day, activity tends to increase a little, resulting in higher volume.
+This can happen due to day-traders wanting to close out any open positions and funds that typically update their holdings at the end of the day.<br>